libriscv/docs/docs/godot_docs/cmake.md

 # CMake Projects

-It's possible to use complex projects with dependencies while scripting with C++ in Godot.
+It's possible to build complex programs with dependencies using CMake.

 This method requires a local RISC-V compiler installed on your system.
 If you don't have that, you won't be able to use CMake locally.

+CMake is completely optional.
+Normally, you can use Docker which compiles for you in the Godot editor.

 ## Setup & Installation